 Chair massages, which often are offered in public spaces and workplaces, are an exception to the above descriptions.
 A specially-designed massage chair lets you lean forward and supports the front of the body.
 You remain clothed and no oil or lotion is used.
 Seated massages typically last from 10 to 30 minutes.

-- Music might be played during your massage session.
+- Music will be played during your massage session.
 If you find music distracting, let your massage therapist know your preferences.
 The same goes for talking during your session.

 - Your massage therapists should check in about pressure and comfort throughout your session.
 If you're uncomfortable at any time, let your massage therapist know.